puf/puf.io/notes/posts/Component based vs object based UI design.md

 So in this model object-based UI code consists of many classes or objects, each with a single, well-defined purpose.
 You then build your application by composing these objects into bigger wholes.

 If I look at plain Flutter code today, it reflects this object oriented model quite directly.
-An example of the composability is when you have a list view of dynamic items that takes up part of a screen.
-If there’s more content than fits the available space, you want that list view to scroll.
-In Flutter, you do this by wrapping the `ListView` object in a `SingleChildScrollView` object.
+An example of the composability is when you have a colum of UI elements that takes up part of a screen.
+If there’s more content than fits the available space, you want that column to scroll.
+In Flutter, you do this by wrapping the `Column` object in a `SingleChildScrollView` object.
 A neat composition on the code level.
 ```
 body: Center(
   child: SingleChildScrollView(
-    child: ListView(
+    child: Colum(
       children: <Widget>[
         ...
       ]